attnishit/Tesseract-OCR/README.md

 # Tesseract-OCR:

-Tesseract-OCR is optical character recognition (OCR) tool for python.
+Tesseract-OCR is an optical character recognition (OCR) tool for python.
 That is, it will recognize and "read" the text embedded in images.

 Pytesseract is a wrapper for [Google's Tesseract-OCR Engine](https://github.com/tesseract-ocr/tesseract) It is also useful as a stand-alone invocation script to tesseract, as it can read all image types